lkodinsson/MARS/Fantasy/Ancestries.md

 ## Elf

-Elves are proud noble creatures fond of nature.
+Elves are proud noble creatures with exceptionally long life spans who are fond of nature.
 They are not well known for living in communities amongst the other races, but it does happen.
 Although they are very similar to humans, there is an air of magic and beauty about them that is unmistakeable.

 **Stats** Elves get +2 Intelligence, +1 Dexterity, and -1 Strength.

+**Adaptation: Long Life** Elves get a +1 bonus knowledge, but at the cost of a -1 penalty to charisma.

-**Cognition** Elves have exceptional memories due to their long life span, and exceptional perception due to living in the wilds.
-They get a +1 to knowledge, and +1 to any perception checks made while in the wild.
+**Niche: Wilderness** Elves get a +1 bonus to perception only while in the wilderness.

 **Size** Elves are medium sized, but can be as tall as a large sized creature.